JoaoCostaIFG/tvvs/assignments/3_boundary_value_analysis/3_report.md

 line 178.

-**Method's purpose**: This function sets the _seconds overall_ of a project as the value it receives as an argument (if valid).
+**Method's purpose**: This function sets the _seconds overall_ of a project as the value received as an argument (if valid).

 **Reason for selection**: It is important that this function works as expected since other methods depend on it.